What is COVID-19?

 How Will Kalispell Regional Cancer Program protect me from getting COVID-19?

 Our hospital and clinics are taking steps to keep infected patients separate from those who may be at risk.
-For any appointment on our campus, you will be stopped at our screening station areas when entering the building.
-At the Rock building, if you have a clinic or infusion visit, the screeners will have you stay in your car.
-The screeners will ask questions about your overall health, recent travel, and take your temperature.
+For any appointment on our campus, you will be stopped at our screening station areas and must be masked when entering the building.
+It is

 very important to tell the truth when you answer these questions.
 If you have symptoms and we do not know, and then proceed with treatment, it may lead to serious problems or even death.